acecilia/OpenWRTInvasion/README.md

 ## If you brick your device

+You can find solutions in the following links:

+* User [albertcp](https://forum.openwrt.org/u/albertcp) posted a very detailed guide: [OpenWrt forum](https://forum.openwrt.org/t/xiaomi-mi-router-4a-gigabit-edition-r4ag-r4a-gigabit-fully-supported-but-requires-overwriting-spi-flash-with-programmer/36685/402)
-User [micky0867](https://forum.openwrt.org/u/micky0867) has the solution you are looking for here: [OpenWrt forum](https://forum.openwrt.org/t/xiaomi-mi-router-4a-gigabit-edition-r4ag-r4a-gigabit-fully-supported-but-requires-overwriting-spi-flash-with-programmer/36685/391)
+* User [micky0867](https://forum.openwrt.org/u/micky0867) has some more comments about the topic: [OpenWrt forum](https://forum.openwrt.org/t/xiaomi-mi-router-4a-gigabit-edition-r4ag-r4a-gigabit-fully-supported-but-requires-overwriting-spi-flash-with-programmer/36685/391)

 ## Acknowledgments